miklosbagi/ovh-venom-docker/README.md

   - Tests can run in parallel by having multiple tests referencing a single service as `depends on`
   - Tests can run in proper order, again, by proper use of `depends on`

+Failing tests [will be verbose](https://github.com/miklosbagi/ovh-venom-docker/actions/runs/7935684858/job/21669360339), otherwise you may see only containers starting and stopping.

 ## Extending
 - Any venom variable can be expressed in `.venom.env`, including custom executors you may have, for as long as you mount them in a volume.

 # Keep in mind
 - All variables are to be passed to the venom container - can be a brain breaker if you haven't got used to this :)